kidusnegesse/airdrums/README.md

 # Air Drums

-This project simulates a drum set using accelerometers connected to an Arduino Uno board.
-It plays drum sounds by writing drum notes to serial port, which an MIDI interface, such as The Hairless MIDI, is able to receive and output as sound.
+This project simulates a drum set using accelerometers attached to drum sticks, pedals, feet, etc. It plays drum sounds when an acceleration threshold is crossed by writing drum notes to serial port.
+An MIDI interface, such as The Hairless MIDI, is able to receive and output the notes as sound.

 Accelerometer attached to left drumstick connected at A0 pin plays snare.